MohamedEmary/pandoc_execute/README.md

 > [!CAUTION]
 > Ensure that no file in the same folder as the markdown file shares the name you've used after the `#`.
 For instance, if you've used `#execute`, confirm that there isn't a file named `execute.lang` in the same folder as the markdown file.
 If such a file exists, the filter will delete it.
 >
 > For instance, if you use `#execute` with a Python code block like this `{.python #execute}`, the filter will delete the `execute.py` file if it exists.
-This occurs because the filter creates a temporary file named `execute.py`, executes it, and then removes it upon completion.
+This occurs because the filter creates a temporary file with the same name, executes it, and then removes it upon completion.

 ## Example